lipsia-fmri/lipsia/docs/cylarim/index.rst

 After excluding redundant pairs, cylinders are defined by dilating the line connecting each pair of voxels with a user-specified radius (typically 3mm).

-After the cylinders have been constructed, vcylarim applies a general linear model (GLM) with three Gaussian basis functions representing deep, middle and superficial activations.
+After the cylinders have been constructed, vcylarim estimates activation profiles for three layers (deep, middle, superficial).
-The GLM coefficients are estimated using a pseudoinverse, and can then be used to identify layer specific activations within each cylinder.

-The output of **vcylarim** is a file that contains the estimated GLM-coefficients.
+The output of **vcylarim** is a file that contains the estimated layer coefficients.
 The first three images contain the GLM-coefficients estimated for the deep, middle and superficial layers.
-The fourth image contains the intercept values.
-The GLM coefficients are estimated separately for each cylinder.
+The coefficients are estimated separately for each cylinder.
 In most voxels, several cylinders overlap.
-In these voxels, the GLM coefficients of the overlapping cylinders are averaged.
+In these voxels, the coefficients of the overlapping cylinders are averaged.

 Subsequent analysis of the output is performed using **vcylarim_stats**.
 This program generates maps that visualize various contrasts between the beta-images, as defined by the user.

 A typical workflow is shown below.
+The final step yields a map that shows the contrast "m-d" (middle-deep).